Bilgehanyaylali/Flight_Predictions/README.md

 ## Research Questions

-The study aims to answer the following research questions:
 Does price vary with Airlines?

 How is the price affected when tickets are bought just 1 or 2 days before departure?